-Do you want to offer health insurance for your company, but you aren’t sure where to start?
+Looking for health insurance for companies under 50 employees, but you aren’t sure where to start?
 Have you started your research, but now your head is spinning with acronyms and metal tiers and dollar signs?
-Do you want someone to explain, in simple terms, what the options are for health insurance for companies?
+Do you want someone to explain, in simple terms, what the best small business health insurance options are?
 Guess what!
 We love talking about small business health insurance options, and that’s exactly what this post will do.

 Basically, when it comes to health insurance for companies, you have a few options, but small group insurance or health reimbursement arrangements are the most common.

 Let's dig in.

 Group health insurance for employees

 Historically speaking, small-group insurance has been the primary option for many small employers who are looking to offer health benefits for their employees.

 It is geared toward businesses with less than 50 full time employees everywhere except four states where it applies to businesses with up to 10 employees.
 They are ACA-compliant.

 According to Kaiser Family Foundation, 56% of small businesses with 3 to 199 employees offer health benefits.
 81% of those companies offer one type of plan.

 There are lots of options out there; you can choose between managed care (HMO, PPO, and POS), indemnity fee-for-service, and high-deductible health plans.

 Employers can buy small-group plans directly from an insurance company, via a broker or private exchange, or from their state’s SHOP Exchange.